ramblingjordan/AbBOT-python/README.md

 ![reCaptcha in Chrome on the left side.
 Terminal running main.py and denoting a successful POST request on the right side.](https://cdn.discordapp.com/attachments/883159187666919549/883350251833028668/unknown.png)

+### Generating text dynamically

+To make use of a feature that will generate the text of your tip dynamically on each submission, set the --generate option on the command line.
+This will make it harder to automatically filter out these tips.

+By default this will use a generic API key, which may be disabled if used excessively.
+If you'd like to use your own key, make a free account at [DeepAI](https://deepai.org/machine-learning-model/text-generator) and use the API key generated for you found on your profile page.
+Set the environment variable 'DEEP_AI_KEY' to this value by running `export DEEP_AI_KEY=your AI key goes here` (you may need to do this every time you start the program).

 ## Usage

 ```text